 This programme seeks to prepare students with workplace ready skills.
 Students new to accountancy or already working in accounting or finance but have no qualifications can benefit from this programme and have an opportunity to progress towards external certification through the Association of Certified Chartered Accountants (ACCA).
-At the end of accounting courses which are aligned with ACCA, students will be encouraged to take the certifying external exam.
+Students will be encouraged to take the certifying external exam.